sumanb007/docker/README.md

      (Make sure to replace /mnt/sdb2-partition/certs with your preferred location.)

-- Run the Secure Docker Registry
-  Now, restart the registry with TLS enabled, using the same stored images directory.
+Step 3: Run the Secure Docker Registry with TLS enabled, using the stored images directory.

   ```sh
   docker run -d -p 5050:5000 --restart unless-stopped --name local-docker-registry \